CelloCorgi/GE_2022/README.md

 * Our de-identified dataset, aggregated by department, sex, and, teaching title (professor v.s. student instructor)
 * A copy of the paper's preprint

+The aggregated version of our data is also available online on Google sheets [here](https://docs.google.com/spreadsheets/d/1B6MYcKYqVj39MHlZaH9laEYxM7F0nnz54d0hUApr3tk/edit?usp=sharing).
 If you would like to access the non-aggregated data for individual instructors or classes, please reach out to the research team (see their emails below)!

 ### Paper Authors